wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>72.
 The Prince of Hounds</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Epic revolutionary allegory.
 The book itself is filled with marginalia of dogs eating wizards.*
-- You can free spells from the opression of wizards!
+- You can free spells from the oppression of wizards!
 When you physically destroy a scroll, tome, or other spell container, you release all the spells trapped inside.
 You may recruit any number of them immediately. <br> A freed spell has 1 HD and 1 SD and is immune to one type of damage of your choice.
 Its stats are similar to a cat’s.
 When it is freed, you decide if it will be able to breathe under water, fly, or use objects.
 - Each time you study this book, all freed spells in your entourage gain +2 HP.
 ###### *From Spiceomancy's [Spell-Blooded Prince](https://coinsandscrolls.blogspot.com/2018/03/osr-class-speleomage.html))!*
 </details>

 <details markdown="1">
 <summary><b>73.
 Tales of the Spell Thief</b></summary>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Mentionned in hushed tones by wizards.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Mentioned in hushed tones by wizards.
 This is a translation.*
 - You can steal spells by being hit by them.
 When you suffer some effect from an ability, roll intelligence.
 If you succeed (and don’t die), you copy the ability or spell in your brain.
 - For each time you have studied this book, you can eat the heart or essence of a creature and gain one of its passive features.
 These features count as spells.
 ###### *From Type 1 Ninja's [Spell-Thief](https://github.com/valzi/GLOG-classes/wiki/Caster_Spellthief-Type1Ninja))!*